aler9/rtsp-simple-proxy/README.md

     streams:
       # name of the stream
       mypath:
-        # url of the source stream
+        # url of the source stream, in the format rtsp://user:pass@host:port/path
         url: rtsp://localhost:8554/mystream
         # whether to receive this stream in udp or tcp
         useTcp: no